Looks like something didn't work quite right. Please reload this page.

 Dine out.
 Cash in.

 Book a table online and get cashback with Quandoo Loyalty Points!
-Every 1,000 points you earn is worth SGD 15.
+Every 1,000 points you earn is worth $15.

 Already have 1,000 points?
 Redeem them now.